-According to Section 339.175(7), Florida Statutes,
+According to Section 339.175(8)(e), Florida Statutes,

-"In the development of the transportation improvement program, each M.P.O. [metropolitan planning organization] must provide affected public transit agencies, representatives of transportation agency employees, private providers of transportation, other interested parties, and members of the general public with a reasonable opportunity to comment on the transportation improvement program."
+"During the development of the transportation improvement program, the M.P.O. [metropolitan planning organization] shall, in cooperation with the department and any affected public transit operation, provide citizens, affected public agencies, representatives of transportation agency employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transit, and other interested parties with reasonable notice of and an opportunity to comment on the proposed program."